moorepants/dissertation/davisbicycle.rst

 He found it difficult to identifying the linear modes of motion.
 :cite:`Doyle1987` comments on the utility of rigidifying the rider which was an example of his techniques to simplify the system, but he left the rider free to move in his experiments.
-Jim Papadopolous has been a proponent of using recumbent bicycles in studies due to the natural rigidification of the rider.
+Jim Papadopoulos has been a proponent of using recumbent bicycles in studies due to the natural rigidification of the rider.
 His thoughts and the difficulties we had in the studies from Chapters :ref:`delftbicycle` and :ref:`motioncapture` influenced my decision to restrict